azvontsov/photo-slide/README.md

 ## Future Enchancements

-Pagination will be added for the user in the future.
+Pagination will be added for the user.